-The Council is currently engaged in a joint Waste PFI procurement with Barnsley and Doncaster Councils to provide residual waste facilities for the 3 boroughs.
-The competitive dialogue process is continuing, and final tender submissions were received from both bidders on the 17 January 2011.
-Following an evaluation process, Cabinet recommended the appointment of 3SE (Shanks, Scottish and Southern Energy) as preferred bidder at their meeting of 23 March 2011.
-Work has now commenced on finalising the contract documents, with financial close programmed for September 2011.
+The Council reached Financial Close on a joint Waste PFI Contract, along with Barnsley and Doncaster Councils, with 3SE (Shanks, Scottish and Southern Energy) on 30th March 2012.
+The contract will provide residual waste facilities for the 3 boroughs, and is due to become operational in July 2015.
 The Councils have been jointly awarded £77.4m PFI credits for this project.
 The contract will assist the Councils in achieving their overall 50% recycling targets.

-8 Pensions
+7 Pensions